Summary

 About epilepsy in children

-Epilepsy can begin at any time of life, but it’s most commonly diagnosed in children, and people over the age of 65.
+Epilepsy can begin at any time of life, but is most commonly diagnosed in children and people over the age of 65.

-Some children with epilepsy have age-related epilepsy and their seizures will resolve by a certain age, while others may have seizures that continue into adulthood.
+Some children have age-related epilepsy and their seizures will stop by a certain age.
+Others may continue to have seizures into adulthood.

-Although epilepsy varies from person to person, many children with epilepsy have seizures that respond well to medication, and they enjoy a normal and active childhood.
+Although epilepsy varies from person to person, many children respond well to medication and they can take part in regular everyday childhood activities.

 Recognising epilepsy in children

-People often think of seizures as convulsive, but some seizures can be subtle and very brief, such as an ‘absence seizure’, in which the child has brief episodes of loss of awareness and responsiveness.
-These can be mistaken as daydreaming.
-When epileptic seizures often don’t look the way people expect them to, this can sometimes complicate diagnosis.
+People often think seizures always involve shaking or convulsing, but this is not always the case.
+Some seizures can be subtle and very brief, and not recognisable to others as a seizure.
+When epileptic seizures often don’t look the way people expect them to, this can sometimes delay diagnosis.

 Some childhood events that may be confused with seizures are: